-Every seller wants to get the best deal for their house, especially when you consider profit that can be earned tax-free.
+Every seller wants to get the best deal for their house.
 So why not just price your house to the moon?
 After all, you can just bring it down later, right?

 To set a realistic price, consider these tips: